DraconDev/SamAI/tasks.md

   - this would make the whole thing more compact and allow more icons to be visible at once
   - presumably this would also fix our drag and drop issue, cause here me our we can drag and drop issue cause lets say folders come first, then sites, then the add button is last, so whe we drag and drop a site to reorder between sites but when we hover over folder we add to the folder instead of reordering
   - same with folders, we can reorder between folders, but we cant put a folder into another folder, so drag and drop works perfectly here
+  - also this would mean that we are getitng rid of the

 ## Done